 Thales Academy, a private school with six campuses in North Carolina, plans to open a new location in the North Village; just off Thompson Street next to the first Chatham Park neighborhoods.
 Thales Academy believes in providing students with an affordable, quality education that prepares them for college and beyond.
-Classes start in the fall of 2020 for students in grades K-12.
-Enrollment is not limited to Chatham Park residents, students from Pittsboro and Chatham County will also attend.
+Classes start in the fall of 2021 for students in grades K-5.

 To see a list of nearby colleges and universities, click here.

 Chatham Park Names Four Area Builders For Single-Family Home Development